arunksingh16/kubeTraining/README.md

 # kubeTraining
-This content in the repository is for learning purposes.
+Content in the repository is only for learning purpose.